mjaidi/portfolio-gridsome/content/projects/en/vestizy.md

   - image: https://res.cloudinary.com/mjedi/image/upload/v1593605888/portfolio/vestizy4.png
   - image: https://res.cloudinary.com/mjedi/image/upload/v1593605892/portfolio/vestizy5.png
   - image: https://res.cloudinary.com/mjedi/image/upload/v1593605895/portfolio/vestizy6.png
----
+content: >-
   Vestizy is a 2 part project:

   First, Vestizy is a commercial website showcasing the expertise and work of a team of young real-estate entrepreneurs who help people find, renovate, and rent real-estate.
 For this first part there is a single landing page with a corresponding custom CMS to manage content and SEO.

   Second, there will be a members area where customers will have access to real time information about their project.
+---